A3sal0n/FalconGate/README.md

 ### Supported Platforms

-Currently FalconGate has been successfully tested and implemented on Raspberry Pi (RPi 2 model B) and Banana Pi (BPI-M2+) using Raspian Jessie Lite as base OS.
+Currently FalconGate has been successfully tested and implemented on Raspberry Pi (RPi 2 and 3) and Banana Pi (BPI-M2+) using Raspian Jessie Lite as base OS.
 You can download the base image for RPi [here](https://downloads.raspberrypi.org/raspbian_lite_latest).

 It should be compatible with other Debian ARM images as well but this has not been tested yet.